A while back I mentioned using Scrivener for writing a thesis. Thought I’d share a few more thoughts on what I’ve enjoyed about it this week:

 - The auto-save feature.
 If I recall correctly, Scrivener autosaves virtually all the time and after any change you make to the doc.
 Today my laptop randomly shutdown and restarted right in the middle of my work.
 When I opened my file back up, it had saved everything.

 So needless to say, I’m loving it.
+[Update: Scrivener 3 is now out and only better!]
 If you’re interested:

 I’ve written more on software for thesis writing here.